Terrell Owens, NFL Hall of Famer, hit by car in California

 Owen, 49, played 15 seasons in the NFL, racking up nearly 16,000 receiving yards and 153 touchdowns.
 He was inducted into the Pro Football Hall of Fame in 2018.

 She called the police on Owens and was later charged with lying to authorities.
-In February, prosecutors dropped the charge.
+In February, prosecutors dropped the charge against her.